-The Northern Way is a collection of walking, horse riding, and cycling paths between the nearby villages of John o Groats and Durness—so why not pair up Dunnet Head with a bit of inter-village exploration?
+The Northern Way is a collection of single track roads and walking, horse riding, and cycling paths between the nearby villages of John o Groats and Durness—so why not pair up Dunnet Head with a bit of inter-village exploration?

 Once you arrive, make sure you take the time to hike the path behind the lighthouse—it leads to the top of a hill with unbeatable views of the cliffs, and passes a handful of old army buildings along the way.